 Revolut for Accountants

 Revolut enables accountants to enjoy seamless integrations, end-to-end expense management, and user permissions.
-This feature enables accountants to access all client accounts from a single dashboard for easy organization of work.
+This feature enables bookkeepers to access all client accounts from a single dashboard for easy organization of work.

 Revolut for Business Loans

 Revolut offers unsecured business loans ranging between £1,000 and £25,000 to manage cash flow and grow your business.
 Interest rates for loans vary from 12.5% to 25%, depending on your credit history and financial performance.

 To be eligible, you must be a UK-registered business with UK-based founders.
 You also have to be trading for 18 months or more or have filed at least one set of financial accounts with Companies House, covering at least 12 months.

 A paid business plan allows users to access additional perks with some of the companies, namely Apple, Zipcar, Expensify, Google Ads, Slack, and Deliveroo.